walterfreeman/ast101/paper1.md

 ---
 layout: page
 title: Paper 1
+category: top
 permalink: paper1.html
 use_math: true
 ---

 ## Writing Assignment 1: Calendars and the Sky

 **tl;dr: I want you to write some stuff about how the sky is related to the way humans (or hobbits or aliens) keep time.
-It's due October 1 at 5PM.
+It's due October 2 at 5PM.
 But you should read all of this, since it has important information.**

 ---